Introduction

 Report Life Events: Keep Your Benefits Updated with Personal Changes

-Keeping the Administration for Assurance (SSA) informed about significant life changes is crucial for ensuring you receive the benefits you deserve.
-We understand that events like marriage, divorce, or changes in income can be overwhelming.
-These changes can directly impact your eligibility and the amount you receive.
+Keeping the public informed about changes is crucial for ensuring benefits.
+We understand that events like marriage, divorce, or job loss can be overwhelming.
+These changes affect your benefits and the amount you receive.

 Understand Age Milestones: Key Points for Social Security Benefits